EMPTYVOID-DEV/SvelteDocsMaker/README.md

 ### Utils

-sveltedocsmaker provide couple functions that will speed up your development process.
+`sveltedocsmaker` provides a couple of functions that are intended for use with SvelteKit routes and assume that the Markdown files exist under the `static/docs` folder by default.
+Additionally, the SvelteKit routes should contain `[category]/[section]/` (both `+page.svelte` and `+page.server.ts`).
+These functions are specifically designed for this structure:

+- **Folder Structure**: Your documentation should be organized in folders with category names, and each category folder should contain sections as Markdown files.

+- **Naming Convention**: The category folder and its section Markdown files should be named the same as the entries in the `sectionsMap` that you pass to the main component.

+Here are the updated utility functions:

 #### `readMd(section: string, category: string)`

-This asynchronous function reads a Markdown file associated with a specific section and category.
+This asynchronous function reads a Markdown file associated with a specific section and category from the `static/docs` folder.
+It is intended for use with SvelteKit dynamic routes and should be placed inside the server load function.
 It returns a promise that resolves to an array containing two elements:

 1. `{ md: string; toc: { degree: number; name: string }[] } | null`: An object with the Markdown content (`md`) and the table of contents (`toc`).
 If the file is successfully read, this object will contain the Markdown content and its corresponding table of contents.
 Otherwise, it will be `null`.

 2. `ReadFileError | null`: An error object (`ReadFileError`) if there was an issue reading the file.
 If successful, this will be `null`.

 #### `generateTableOfContents(mdText: string)`